Alternatives to detention

 • Residence restrictions.[4]

 Guidelines say that detention should only be used as a last resort.
 However, no proof is required that alternatives are not effective.
-Residence restrictions and regular reporting are routinely applied to all asylum seekers, and bail will always include residence restrictions and reporting.
+Residence restrictions is routinely applied to all asylum seekers, and bail will always include residence restrictions and for some, regular reporting.
 Breach of these conditions may result in detention.
 Electronic tagging is in frequent use mainly for ex-offenders and may be a bail condition.
 Numbers of asylum seekers tagged are not available.
-New guidance relating to Immigration Bail was issued in August 2018.[5]
-This guidance includes the process for referring detainees for automatic bail consideration, in most cases, four months after the person was first detained and every four months thereafter.
+The guidance on Immigration Bail includes the process for referring detainees for automatic bail consideration, in most cases, four months after the person was first detained and every four months thereafter.
+[5]

-An inquiry by the parliamentary Joint Committee on Human Rights published evidence as it was submitted (oral and written), including evidence from the government.[13]
-In evidence to the Committee the Immigration Minister stated that in the 10 months since the automatic bail policy was introduced 10% of automatic bail hearings have resulted in the detainee being granted bail.[14]
+An inquiry by the parliamentary Joint Committee on Human Rights carried out an inquiry into immigration detention and published evidence as it was submitted (oral and written), including evidence from the government.[6]
+In evidence to the Committee the Immigration Minister stated that in the 10 months since the automatic bail policy was introduced 10% of automatic bail hearings resulted in the detainee being granted bail.[7]

 The Committee published its report on 7 February 2019 and made five main recommendations:[8]